-- The school offers a Forest Aftercare program for children enrolled in Nursery (age 3+ and potty trained) through Grade 8. - Families register and pay for aftercare online through PCR
+- The school offers a Forest Aftercare program for children enrolled in Nursery through Grade 8.
+If a child is not potty-trained, a conversation must be had with the Academic Director before enrolling. - Families register and pay for aftercare online through PCR

 The Waldorf School of Baltimore recognizes that today's children benefit from spending quality time in natural environments.
 The Forest Aftercare program is designed to provide a safe space for children to cultivate a deep bond with the natural world.
 Children enrolled in the Forest Aftercare program spend most of their time in the forest surrounding our school.
 Free play, gardening, and some guided exploration of the forest are key aspects of the program.
 We spend time outside every day, rain, snow, or shine.